 The Plan provides for an annual discretionary, employer profit-sharing contribution for participants on a non-elective basis.
 The profit-sharing contribution is allocated to the accounts of eligible participants, based on a percentage of the eligible participant's compensation, not to exceed 6 percent for the company's fiscal year, subject to certain limitations defined in the Plan document.
-The profit sharing contribution approved for the company's fiscal year ended May 28, 2011 which was from May 30, 2010 to May 28, 2011 represented 3.26 percent of the respective participant compensation earned in the company's 2011 fiscal year.
-There was no profit sharing contribution approved for the company's fiscal year, 29, 2010 which was from May 31, 2009 to May 29, 2010.
+The profit sharing contribution approved for the company's fiscal year ended June 2, 2012, which was from May 29, 2011 to June 2, 2012, represented 1.48 percent of the respective participant compensation earned in the company's fiscal year ended May 28, 2011, which was from May 30, 2010 to May 28, 2011 represented 3.26 percent of the respective participant compensation earned in the company's 2011 fiscal year.